LuighiV/automate-insert-image/docs/userdocs/en/index.md

 2. Specify either the list of MS Word/PDF documents or a folder which contains them.

-3. A preview of the selected image and options to scale the dimentions keeping the aspect ratio, as well as offsets with respect to the placeholder, in different measurement units.
+3. A preview of the selected image and options to scale the dimentions keeping the aspect ratio, as well as offsets with respect to the placeholder or the page, in different measurement units.

 4. Specify the placeholder which is a text where the image will be inserted.

-5. Specify the specific page and absolute reference in the page, if desired, for the image insertion (only for PDF).
+5. Specify the page and absolute reference in the page for the image insertion (only for PDF).

 6. Options to save the generated PDF file either in the same folder as the original document (only for Word) or a subfolder for all the generated files.